-Adams, Carol and Josephine Donovan, (Eds.)
+Adams, C. and J. Donovan, (Eds.)
 (1994).
 Animals and Women: Feminist Theoretical Explorations.
 Durham and London: Duke University Press.

-Adams, Carol J. and Lori Gruen (eds.).
+Adams, C. and L. Gruen (eds.).
 (2014).
 Ecofeminism: Feminist Intersections with Other Animals and the Earth.
 New York: Bloomsbury.

 Bentley, J. K., & Duncan, J. M. (Eds.).
 (2012).
 Earth, animal, and disability liberation: the rise of the eco-ability movement.
 Peter Lang.